ornellion/100DaysOfCode/OVERVIEW-Round1.md

 ### R1D21
 Completed Fundamentals of CSS.
 Started Intro to Developing Websites locally.
 Started working on my creation **Learn CSS by Building a Set of Colored Markers** from freeCodeCamp.

+### R1D22
+Started video walkthrough on using VSCode to build sites locally using HTML and CSS.
+Started working on code for my [RGB Colour Theory Markers](https://codepen.io/ornellion/pen/eYXRPOp) project.